aliasaswad/CarND-Behavioral-Cloning-P4/writeup_report.md

 #### 3. Model parameter tuning

-The model used an adam optimizer, so the learning rate was not tuned manually (model.py line 25).
+The model used an adam optimizer, so the learning rate was not tuned manually (`model.py` [line 108](https://github.com/aliasaswad/CarND-Behavioral-Cloning-P4/blob/master/model.py#L108)).

 #### 4. Appropriate training data

 Training data was chosen to keep the vehicle driving on the road.
-I used a combination of center lane driving, recovering from the left and right sides of the road ...
+I used the [data](https://github.com/aliasaswad/CarND-Behavioral-Cloning-P4/tree/master/data) that I got from the [simulator](https://github.com/aliasaswad/Self-Driving-Car-Simulator) for the two tracks to train the model.
+For each track the simulator provides two type of information.
+First, [driving_log.csv](https://github.com/aliasaswad/CarND-Behavioral-Cloning-P4/blob/master/data/driving_log.csv) that contains the information about the steering angle.
+Second, three different view camera images ([`IMG`](https://github.com/aliasaswad/CarND-Behavioral-Cloning-P4/tree/master/data/IMG)): center, left and right.
+Each one of these image was used to train the model.

 For details about how I created the training data, see the next section.